EX0l0N/ply-vis-chopper/README.md

 **This is due to a dependency between that mysterious `fused.ply.vis` and the `fused.ply` file.**

-The `vis` file simply keeps a list of all the images a point in the `fused.ply` can be seed from.
+The `vis` file simply keeps a list of all the images a point in the `fused.ply` can be seen from.
-The image lists are saved in the exact order the points appear on the `ply` file, so deleting any point in the `ply` will get those files out of sync and the `vis` file becomes useless.
+The image lists are saved in the exact order the points appear in the `ply` file, so deleting any point in the `ply` will get those files out of sync and the `vis` file becomes useless.

 This is what **ply-vis-chopper** can fix … at least in some cases.

-What is does is comparing the points, their normals and their colors from your edited `fused.ply` with the original one (that means you need to keep the old one - don't overwrite it) and repositions the images lists in the output `vis` file.
+What it does is comparing the points, their normals and their colors from your edited `fused.ply` with the original one (that means you need to keep the old one - don't overwrite it) and repositions the image lists in the output `vis` file.

 **That means you may only delete points (or change their order), or the matching process will fail**